mac999/cad-web-app-vibe/README.md

 * Add an 'Export File' button to the left menu panel. * When the 'Export File' button is clicked, **parameter information of all CAD entities** currently rendered on the Three.js canvas is extracted and **POSTed to the Django `/api/export_JSON/` API.**
 * In the Django backend, a JSON file is generated using the **`ezJSON` library** based on the entity data received, and it can be **downloaded to the client as an HTTP response**.

-o edit CAD entities on the Three.js canvas.
+Edit CAD entities on the Three.js canvas.

 1. **Select Object**: Implement the ability to select 3D entities within the canvas using **Raycasting** when clicking the mouse.
 The selected entities should be visually highlighted (e.g., change color).